stanzixinwan/del-game/README.md

    - If I was voted out and I'm good → eliminate worlds where my voters are "good"
 3. Additional logic: If enough agents are dead, eliminate worlds where all dead agents are "bad" (contradicts game state)

+### Meeting Room System

+- **Room E** serves as the dedicated meeting room
+- Room E is **isolated** (not connected to any other rooms)
+- Agents start in rooms A-D only
+- When a meeting starts:
+  - All agents are teleported to Room E
+  - Original locations are stored
+- When a meeting ends:
+  - All agents return to their original locations
+  - Agents resume normal gameplay in their previous rooms

 ## Implementation Highlights

 ### Robust World Filtering